dchukwurah/AWS_and_Cloud_Computing/VPCs/VPC.md

-internet gateway will allow for a connection using a public IPVPS notes NACL- netwrook adcees cpmtrol linkes
+internet gateway will allow for a connection using a public IPVPS notes NACL- network address control links

 # 1st create - VPC
 # 2nd create - Create subnets (with IP addresses)
-# 3rd create - create internet gateway
+# 3rd create - Create internet gateway
-# 4th create -
+# 4th create - Configure Route Tables
-# 5th create -
+# 5th create - Security Groups
 # 6th create -

 # security groups are associated to particular vpcs
 # connect the App Virtual Machine to the IP address of the Database Virtual Machine BVM (private IP)
-#
+# VPC structure allows you to mask